ReDI-School/ux_ui_bootcamp/projects/00_example_project/README.md

 General project objectives:
-1. We want you to focus on learning extensively and working effectively in a team.
+1. We want you to focus on learning extensively and working effectively
-2. Implement all stages of the design process, adjusting activities according to the project context and available resources (time, users, etc.).
+2. Implement all stages of the design process, adjusting activities according to the project context and available resources (time, etc.).
 3. Design a digital proposal that contributes to solving the aforementioned challenges.

 ![uxexplorar](https://github.com/ReDI-School/ux_ui_bootcamp/assets/51905839/a1b913c2-654b-4d2b-a818-0828fe3af222)